-In Part 1 of this article, I wrote about a wooden chest stuffed with seeds of every type.
+In the above, I wrote about a wooden chest stuffed with seeds of every type.
 I explained the chest represents our mind, and the seeds, our thoughts.
 The life we now lead was created by our thoughts.
 If we would like to improve our life, we will have to improve our thoughts.
 Or, as James Allen wrote, He who would be useful, strong, and happy must cease to be a passive receptacle for the negative, beggarly, and impure streams of thought; and as a wise householder commands his servants and invites his guests, so must he learn to command his desires and to say, with authority, what thoughts he shall admit into the mansion of his soul.

 In other words, if we are to improve, we must become aware of our thoughts and control them, rather than having our thoughts control us.
 How do we do that?
 One way is by following the procedure outlined below.